andreadev-it/bg-script/README.md

 }]
 ```

-Similarly, you need to declare it as first script in the "background scripts" section of your manifest file:
+Similarly, for the background, you need to declare it as first script in the "background scripts" section of your manifest file:

 ```
 "background": {